You Earned a Ticket!

 California Supreme Court grants a wish to school communities

 In 2021, the California Supreme Court granted school communities a long-held wish: an easier way to pass local taxes in support of schools.
 The court clarified that the two-thirds vote rule doesn't always apply to local tax measures: if a tax measure (such as a parcel tax) is placed on the local ballot by voters as an initiative, it can be passed by a simple majority.
-For much more about this topic, read our blog post: Supreme Court grants a wish to school communities As of 2024, the court has affirmed its ruling, but very few communities have organized to attempt it.
+For much more about this topic, read our blog post: Supreme Court grants a wish to school communities.
+As of 2024, the court has affirmed its ruling, but very few communities have organized to pass such a measure.

 How common are parcel taxes?